JAVAB3ANS/scu-discord-bot/SECURITY.md

 Please this section to report a vulnerability in my code.

-Feel free to make a pull request and I'll be down to discuss with you!
+Feel free to make a pull request and I'll discuss with you!
 Thank you for your help in making this project secure and safe!